projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 - Normal_world -> secure_world attack (Android specific)

 Malicious user space is not a concern to ACRN hypervisor, because every guest runs in VMX non-root.
-It is reponsibility of guest kernel to protect itself from malicious user space attack.
+It is responsibility of guest kernel to protect itself from malicious user space attack.

 Intel® SGX/SMM related attacks are mitigated by using latest microcode.